AltimateAI/vscode-dbt-power-user/media/installDeps.md

----
-title: "About dbt deps command"
+# About dbt deps command
-sidebar_label: "deps"
-id: "deps"
----

 `dbt deps` pulls the most recent version of the dependencies listed in your `packages.yml` from git.
 See [Package-Management](/docs/build/packages) for more information.